DawidStankiewicz/forum/README.md

 - MySQL
 - Node.js (gulp)

-## Spring's features demonstrated
+## Features demonstrated
+### Spring Boot
-- custom HandlerMethodArgumentResolver - look at PathTopicArgumentResolver and @PathTopic that looks for `idTopic` in the path and resolves it into Topic object that is injected into controller's methods
+- custom HandlerMethodArgumentResolver - PathTopicArgumentResolver and @PathTopic that looks for `idTopic` in the path and resolves it into Topic object that is injected into controller's methods

+### Thymeleaf
+- Thymeleaf templates - table template for more complex example of data binding

+### MySQL
+- changing default collation to utf8mb4_unicode_ci - docker-compose.yml > db > command

 ## Current functions